Eleanor Butler: Biography

+Family

 Despite this, Butler and Charles married c.
 1681, before the law went into effect.
 Because the new law did not apply retroactively, and perhaps also because Lord Baltimore left Maryland indefinitely in 1684, Butler and Charles lived out the rest of their lives enslaved by William Boarman, Eleanor Butler's husband's enslaver.
 They had seven or eight children, all born after the repeal of the 1664 law, but they were nonetheless born enslaved.
 One son, Jack, escaped and later bought his freedom from the Boarman family.
 The rest remained as human chattel.

 In October 1770, two of their descendants, William and Mary Butler, still enslaved, filed suit for their freedom on the basis they were descendants of a white woman.
 Mary Butler was Nell Butler's great-granddaughter, but the provincial court ruled against them, noting that "many of these people, if turned loose, cannot mix with us and become members of society."
 Other suits from other descendants followed in the 1780s.
 In 1787, the daughter of William and Mary Butler – also named Mary – successfully sued for her freedom, but hers was a procedural victory devoid of any particular precedent.
 While her attorney hoped that the court would decide that any descendant of a white woman could not be enslaved, such a decision and the far-reaching effects it would have brought were not forthcoming.
 Instead, the court ruled that as no evidence existed of a legal union between Nell Butler and Negro Charles, the provisions of the 1664 law that condemned her and her offspring to slavery should not have applied in her case.
 This compromise ruling allowed Mary Butler her freedom without having any significant effect on property rights in the state.